WesleyMime/Finances-API/README.md

 Once the application is running, you can use the Angular app or use an API client like Postman to interact with the API.
+To use AI features, you will need an API Key.
+You can get one for free at https://groq.com/, after obtaining the key, change the AI_API_KEY param in docker-compose to it.

 The links to access are: